-Stippling is one of the most popular free motion quilting designs, and typically the first design any beginner learns to machine quilt.
-Stippling is also referred to as Meandering because the lines randomly meander over your quilt without a set pattern or specific design.
+Stippling is one of the most popular free motion quilting designs, and the first design I learned how to quilt as a beginner.
+Stippling is also referred to as Meandering because the lines randomly meander over your quilt without crossing.

-I still use the Machingers quilting gloves to help my hands grip the quilt and give me lots of control over the quilting design.
+When quilting on a home machine, I use Machingers quilting gloves to help my hands grip the quilt and give me lots of control over the quilting design.
 It's really essential to have something on your hands that helps grip the quilt top, otherwise the fabric tends to slip under your fingers.

 The rule behind Stippling is very simple:

 Stitch a wiggling, meandering line that doesn't cross itself.